Acharvak/Cookie-Clicker-Agronomicon/README.md

 -------
 **The Cookie Clicker game was written by Orteil and Opti.
 Cookie Clicker Agronomicon is a third-party add-on for it, its author is not affiliated with Orteil or Opti nor has any copyright on the original game.**

-Cookie Clicker Agronomicon, including this Readme, was written by Acharvak, 2018
+Cookie Clicker Agronomicon, including this Readme, was written by Acharvak and contributors, 2018–2019

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal